HelloblueAI/hbLab-B01/README.md

 # Features
 * Voice Recognition
 Initiate searches with just your voice, reducing the need for typing and enhancing accessibility.
-Dynamic Typing Effect: Watch as B01 types out responses in real-time, mimicking human-like interactions.
+* Dynamic Typing Effect: Watch as B01 types out responses in real-time, mimicking human-like interactions.
-Immediate Company Lookup: Fetch company information quickly through our integrated API, ensuring you're always a step ahead.
+* Immediate Company Lookup: Fetch company information quickly through our integrated API, ensuring you're always a step ahead.
-Persistent Storage: Utilize browser's local storage to cache company data for faster subsequent accesses.
+* Persistent Storage: Utilize browser's local storage to cache company data for faster subsequent accesses.
+* AI Search Bar: Fetch over 13,000 company data points instantly, and make a call on your device simultaneously, providing a seamless integration of data retrieval and communication.
 # Installation
 To get started with B01 Contact Assistant, clone this repository to your local machine:

-# bash
 Copy code
 git clone [(https://github.com/pejmantheory/helloblue.git)]
 After cloning, navigate into the project directory and open the index.html in your preferred web browser to see the application in action.